apache/carbondata/docs/index/lucene-index-guide.md

 which contains lucene's seach results and these files will be read in second job to give faster results.
 These temporary files will be cleared once the query finishes.

-User can verify whether a query can leverage Lucene datamap or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether TEXT_MATCH() filter is applied on query or not.
+User can verify whether a query can leverage Lucene index or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether TEXT_MATCH() filter is applied on query or not.